Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to display hello world.

 # linearsearch.cpp
-A program to find a given number
+A program to find a given number using

 # max.cpp
 A program to find maximum number.